 Is gum grafting painful?

 Many patients are concerned about whether gum grafting will be painful.
 We use local anesthetic to numb the areas where we’re working, which means you won’t experience any pain and most patients feel completely comfortable during their treatment.
-Although most people only require local anesthetic, if you feel that you would need to be more mentally relaxed, sedative/ anti-anxiety medications can be used including “Laughing Gas” or Valium-like medication.
+Although most people only require local anesthetic, if you feel that you would need to be more mentally relaxed, sedative/ anti-anxiety medications can be used including “Laughing Gas” Valium-like medication.
+We typically will give you a simple plastic covering for the donor area to keep the area comfortable during the first week allowing you to eat and function relatively normally.
 As the anesthetic wears off in the hours after the procedure, you’ll begin to experience some soreness and sensitivity.
-We recommend using ibuprofen, acetaminophen, and cold compresses to help alleviate any discomfort.
+We will prescribe medication to help alleviate any discomfort.

 Why do I need gum grafting?

 Gingival grafting is used to treat gum recession.
 Whether recession is caused by genetics, gum disease, injury, or simply brushing too aggressively, it’s advisable to repair areas of root exposure for the following reasons:

 Cosmetic – Patients with gum recession often feel self-conscious about their smiles, describing their teeth as too long or their gums as uneven.
 Gum grafting can create a more uniform gum line.

 Comfort – When the gums recede, it exposes the roots of the teeth.
 These newly-exposed roots are often sensitive to hot, cold, and even sweet foods.
 This can cause discomfort when eating.